What is the Form 1098-T?

 How will I receive my Form 1098-T?

-I am an International Student; will I receive a Form 1098-T?
+I am an International Student; will I receive my Form 1098-T?

 Where do I find my Form 1098-T for previous years?

 1098-T forms for 2016 and beyond will be available electronically through LionPATH.
 1098-T forms for 2015 and prior years will not be available through LionPATH.
-To request a copy of a 1098-T form that is not available in LionPATH, you may submit a request through the “Contact” option on our website at www.bursar.psu.edu.
+To request a copy of a 1098-T form that is not available in LionPATH, you may submit a request through the “Contact” option on our website, and select the category "1098-T request former student -no access to LionPATH".

 What information is reported on the Form 1098-T?